 A Grateful Son – In Memory of My Mother

-In the Name of Allah.
-Today marks one year since the passing of my beloved mother: the day we lost one of the biggest blessings from Allah.
-Many people have asked me to write about her, but I would just sit and think about her generosity, her parenting, her sacrifice, her smile, her getting angry at us, her wisdom.
-Then my tears would begin to fall, and I would fail in fulfilling the task.
-Today, a year later, before iftar, once again I attempt to put a pen to my thoughts.
+Today marks one year since my beloved mother passed away; the day one of the biggest blessings from Allah was taken away from us.
+Many people have asked me to write about her but as I would sit and think about her: her devout generosity; her compassionate upbringing; her sacrifice(s); her heart-warming smile, tender gazes and radiant countenance; her motherly reproach and ire; her wisdom, so so many recollections and memories surge that I involuntary tear and realize the difficulty of this task.
+Today, a year later, before iftar, once again I attempt to put pen to thoughts.

 As the one year anniversary of her passing approached, all I could I think about was her sitting on the living room couch, smiling as I would walk through the door.
 Just a few nights back, while reflecting over that thought, I fell asleep.
 In the dream I saw myself as a child in a desert on top of a hill crying at the pain of the loss of my mother.
 Suddenly, to my right I saw a young Prophet Muhammad (peace be upon him) sitting beside me.
 He pointed ahead and said, “This is where my mother passed away,” and then we sat together on the hill sharing tears.